kobman/KOBman/README.md

         kob version

+### Manual Release

+To perform a manual release,
+* Go to `/bin` directory in you KOBman directory
+* Execute `release.sh <version number>`.
+This will tag your repo with the latest version.
+* Execute `dopublish.sh <version number>`.
+This will push your changes to the target repo

 ## Adding new features

 For new features creation , you have to edit (add file 'kobman-*' ) extention script in the below listed directory,test it & publish